panManfredini/IOTpy/README.md

 # The HTTP API URLs

 The server has a few defined URL routes:
-- `/` where a simple control panel is
+- `/` returns a simple control panel.
-- `/variables` returns a JSON object with all defined variables and their current values, in the format. `{"varName":varValue}`
+- `/variables` an HTTP:GET here returns a JSON object with all defined variables and their current values, in the format. `{"varName":varValue}`
 - `/metrics` return the Prometheus metrics of your variable, you need to point Prometheus to this URL.
+- `/write` this route is used to request a variable value change, and HTTP:POST is required with payload in the format `{"name":"varName","value":varValue}`.
 - `/restart` this shutdow gracefully the server, **Note:** only if you defined the iotpy to run as a daemon then it will be restarted automatically.